 BrainChip Granted New US Patent for Event-based Classification

-Laguna Hills, Calif. – January XX, 2022: – BrainChip Holdings Ltd (ASX: BRN, OTCQX: BRCHF, ADR: BCHPY), a leading provider of ultra-low power high performance artificial intelligence technology and the world’s first commercial producer of neuromorphic AI chips and IP, today announced that the US Patents and Trademarks Office has issued BrainChip US Patent 11,227,210 “Event-based Classification of Features in a Reconfigurable and Temporally Coded Convolutional Spiking Neural Network”
+Laguna Hills, Calif. – January 18, 2022: – BrainChip Holdings Ltd (ASX: BRN, OTCQX: BRCHF, ADR: BCHPY), a leading provider of ultra-low power high performance artificial intelligence technology and the world’s first commercial producer of neuromorphic AI chips and IP, today announced that the US Patents and Trademarks Office has issued BrainChip US Patent 11,227,210 “Event-based Classification of Features in a Reconfigurable and Temporally Coded Convolutional Spiking Neural Network.”

 BrainChip CTO and founder Peter van der Made said, “This latest patent is one of 8 patents we’ve secured since 2008 to protect our intellectual property rights to ensure we maintain our global competitive advantage in the field of neuromorphic artificial intelligence.
 As the world’s first and only commercial producer of neuromorphic artificial intelligence chips (Akida1000), we must maintain our lead over our competitors by ensuring our unique and revolutionary technology is protected and secure.”